d0ugal/dm/rst/pages/1 code.rst

 large open source projects I interact with are on GitHub you will find most of `my activity there`_.

-I've been lucky and privileged to be in contact with some some amazing developers through open source.
+I've been lucky and privileged to be in contact with some amazing developers through open source.

 These statistics are pulled live from the GitHub API with a `small bit